johnnynunez/gstaichi/CODE_OF_CONDUCT.md

 ### Empathetic

-Most Taichi contributors have their main jobs.
+Most GsTaichi contributors have their main jobs.
 Please be considerate of others, who may live in different time zones with their own lifestyles.
 Please think of code reviews as a limited resource and use it wisely: the more concise and polished a PR is, the sooner it will get reviewed and merged.

 ### Modest